What is the best way to store my horse’s grains and supplements?

 You need to find the best way to combat a few things when it comes to storing horse grains and supplements:

--temperatures (high and low)
+-Temperatures (high and low)

--rodents and other critters
+-Rodents and other critters

--rate at which you use it
+-Rate at which you use it

 Both high and low temperature extremes can spoil your horse’s grains, high temps can lead to mold and mildew, and low temps can cause pellets to break.
 (Although generally speaking, pellets are less likely to spoil.)

 Moisture in the environment is a key factor in causing molds and mildews, and as we know about our moldy tack - it’s “contagious” and not so easy to get rid of.
+For some ways to check your feeds and grains for freshness, I have an article here for you.

 Rodents will always be attracted to food they can easily obtain - spilled bits on the floor, wooden and plastic containers, and open doors invite rodents and bug in.
 Learn more about rodent control here, and defend your feed room from critters.